 Picking the right keyword or keywords is very important, because you will optimize your website or blog post around them.

-Now I am going to show you how you can pick the right keywords for your website or blog.
+Now I am going to show you, in this search engine optimization tutorial for beginners post, how you can pick the right keywords for your website or blog.

 The Long-tail Keyword Strategy

 An important concept in this search engine optimization tutorial for beginners is : The long-tail keyword strategy.

 The long-tail keyword strategy is focused on keywords or key phrases that are more specific – and usually longer – than more commonly used keywords.

 Long-tail keywords won’t give you a high amount of traffic but you will have a higher chance to convert each visitor to a customer, as they are more specific.

 In the graphic, you can see that if you focus on more specific keywords you will have a higher chance of getting conversion for your webpage or blog.

 Also if your blog is brand new, my recommendation for you is to focus on long-tail keywords.